Student Health Insurance FAQs

 - Can I change my option from election (Graduate School students) or automatic enrollment (Medical School and Health Professions students) to waive?

 If you made the selection to enroll in AcademicBlue℠ and wish to change it, please contact AcademicBlue℠ customer service at 1-855-247-7587.
 Changes are permitted prior to the first day of classes for the term.
 You must provide proof of current health insurance coverage and upload the documentation to the AcademicBlue℠ website.

 Medical School and School of Health Professions Students:

-We recommend that, if you are going to submit a waiver, do so at least two weeks before the first day of classes for the term, so the AcademicBlue℠ premium cost won't be added to your student account.
+If you are going to submit a waiver, we recommend that you do so at least three weeks before the first day of classes for the term, so the AcademicBlue℠ premium can be removed from your student account once the waiver is verified.
 If you miss that priority deadline, you can still submit a waiver until the first class day and the AcademicBlue℠ premium cost will be removed from your student account.
 Students who do not submit a waiver by the first day of classes will be enrolled in AcademicBlue℠ by UT Southwestern, and are responsible for the cost of the semi-annual AcademicBlue℠ insurance premium.

 - I am a UT Southwestern employee taking classes.
 Does the student health insurance policy requirement apply to me?

 Yes.
 The student health insurance policy requirement applies to all students regardless of their employment status.
 The waive/elect process is based on your student status, not your employee status.
 We do not have access to employee records and therefore have no way of identifying students who are also employees.

 - I have an international plan from my home country.
 Will this plan be accepted?